Gogmagog (giant): Geoffrey of Monmouth

-Gogmagog ("Goemagot", "Goemagog") in the legend of the founding of Britain as written by Geoffrey of Monmouth in Historia Regum Britanniae (1136).
+Gogmagog ("Goemagot", "Goemagog") appears in the legend of the founding of Britain as written by Geoffrey of Monmouth in Historia Regum Britanniae (1136).
 The island of Albion was once inhabited by giants, but their numbers had dwindled and few remained.
 Gogmagog was one of these last giants, and was slain by Corineus, a member of the invading Trojan colonisers headed by Brutus.
 Corineus was subsequently granted a piece of land that was named "Cornwall" after him.

 The Historia details the encounter as follows: Gogmagog, accompanied by twenty fellow giants, attacked the Trojan settlement and caused great slaughter.
 The Trojans rallied back and killed all giants, except for "one detestable monster named Gogmagog, in stature twelve cubits, and of such prodigious strength that at one shake he pulled up an oak as if it had been a hazel wand".
 He is captured so that Corineus can wrestle with him.
 The giant breaks three of Corineus's ribs, which so enrages him that he picks up the giant and carries him on his shoulders to the top of a high rock, from which he throws the giant down into the sea.
 The place where he fell was known as "Gogmagog's Leap" to posterity.

 Archbishop Michael Joseph Curley suggests that Geoffrey of Monmouth may have been inspired by the giant Antaeus in Lucan's Pharsalia, who was defeated by Hercules in a wrestling match by lifting him from the earth, the source of his strength; both giants lived in caves and gave their names to a place.